TilburgNetworkGroup/remstimate/cran-comments.md

-# remstimate 2.3.7
+# remstimate 2.3.8

-* Date: 2023-12-18
+* Date: 2023-12-19
-* This is the 2.3.7 version of the package.
-This is the first version of the remstimate package published on CRAN.
+* This is the 2.3.8 version of the package.
+Minor fixes on documentation of return values as to the remstimate methods, adjusting description file and removing test on input ncores.

 ## Test environments
 * Local macOS Sonoma 14.0, R version 4.3.1